sindhuraks/StartupNexus/sprint3.md

 - As an authenticated user, should be able to create a post using Start a post button, view all posts, edit and delete a particular post when Edit or Delete button is clicked.
 Render a form to allow a user to create a post.
     - Integrate front end and back end for Start a post functionality.
 - As an authenticated user, should be able to view the profile when View Profile button is clicked.
+- Search feature to search for users and user profiles on the platform
+- As a user, I should be able to send connection request to user, accept and reject user connection requests
+- As a user, I should be able to view users in my connection

 ## Which ones were successfully completed
 - Successfully tested whether the Start a post button was rendered, the form was rendered when Start a post button was clicked, profile was rendered when View Profile button was clicked, creation, update, delete and display of posts.